ldilov/XPather/README.md

 - Added toggle switch, to toggle between searching xpath by normalizing the input or without normalization.
 When toggle is on, it uses jquery.expath(xpathSelector), when it is off, it uses jquery.xpath(xpathSelector).
 - Added multiline support for the xpath path field.

+### Buttons

+Floppy button - generates normalized xpath selector from your input Refresh button - performs a new xpath search (refreshes the result) Toggle button - used to toggle between normal xpath searching and normalization enabled xpath searching.

 ### Keyboard shortcuts

 <kbd>Alt+X</kbd> - toggle XPather